Video Analytics with Zero-streaming Cameras: Evaluation

 \subsection{Validation of landmark design}

-Next, we deviate from the default landmark parameters (Table~\ref{tab:exp}) to validate our design of sparse-but-sure landmarks.
+Next, we deviate from the default landmark parameters (Table~\ref{tab:exp}) to validate the choice of sparse-but-sure landmarks.

 \paragraph{\sys{} hinges on accurate landmarks.} As shown in Figure~\ref{fig:local-oracle}(a), modestly inaccurate landmarks (as produced by YOLOv2; 48.1 mAP) increase delays for Q1/Q2 by 45\% and 17\%.
 Even less accurate landmarks (by YOLOv3-tiny; 33.1 mAP) increase the delays significantly by 5.3$\times$ and 4.3$\times$.
-Perhaps surprisingly, such inaccurate landmarks can be worse than no landmarks at all (``w/o LM'' in Figure~\ref{fig:local-oracle}): when a query starts, a camera randomly uploads unlabeled frames for the cloud to bootstrap operators.
-For \textit{counting} average/median (not shown in the figure), less accurate landmarks produced by YOLOv2 or YOLOv3-tiny slow down the queries by two orders of magnitude.
-Both of them are worse than ``w/o LM''.
+Perhaps surprisingly, such inaccurate landmarks can be worse than no landmarks at all (``w/o LM'' in Figure~\ref{fig:local-oracle}): when a query starts, a camera randomly uploads unlabeled frames for the cloud to bootstrap operators. \textit{Why inaccurate landmarks hurt so much?} They (1) provide wrong training samples; (2) lead to incorrect observation of spatial skews which further mislead frame cropping; and (3) introduce large errors into initial statistics, making convergence harder.